Rosuav/rail-ways/README.md

 * Upload background image
 * Pan/zoom (native size == image size)
+* Different colours for different types of markers
+* Scaling of crosshairs?
-* Stroke width (in pixels)
+* Stroke width (in pixels) for main spline
-* Show direction of travel somewhere (maybe the Next marker needs an orientation?)
 * List (maybe drop-down) of all points
   - Show info about point when selected, and highlight it
   - Change selection in drop-down when point clicked on